What is Traditional Chinese Medicine?

 What is Qi Gong / Tai Chi?

 Qi Gong is a form of meditative breathing often incorporated with TCM treatment.
 Generally it is done while completing slow, focused movements with the arms and legs while standing; however, it can also be done while sitting or walking.
 It helps to promote the flow of qi in the body as well as helping to loosen up stiff joints and create a general feeling of relaxation.
 Tai Chi is a form of Qi Gong, with a more choreographed approach which focuses on shifting the weight of the body through specific moves while focusing on breathing.
-I often teach my clients some basic qigong exercises to help increase range of motion and decrease chronic tension and pain.
+We often teach our clients and patients some basic qigong exercises to help increase range of motion and decrease chronic tension and pain.